 Where To Eat and Drink in Inverness, Scotland

 Planning Inverness things to do and see is important…but it is also imperative to know where to eat and drink.
-We have rounded up our list of the best restaurants in Inverness, Scotland – and share our top picks for the best bars, too!
+We have rounded up our list of the best restaurants in Inverness, Scotland – and share our picks for the top bars, too!

-Our list of the best places to eat in Inverness is based on our personal experiences, as well as top recommendations from both locals and fellow tourists.
+Our list of the best places to eat in Inverness is based on our personal experiences, as well as suggestions from locals and fellow tourists.

 Housed in a former church along the River Ness, The Mustard Seed is regularly ranked as one of the best Inverness restaurants.
 The rotating menu is upscale and features locally sourced products.